kubainter/wp_sample-plugin/README.md

   - Full name (post title)
   - 50-character description excerpt
   - Photo thumbnail
-- Full REST API integration
+- Full REST API integration with security features
 - Ready for localization

 ## REST API Endpoints

-The plugin exposes a REST API for managing graduates.
+The plugin exposes a REST API for managing graduates with optional security features.

+### API Security

+The plugin includes a robust API security system:

+1. **API Key Authentication**: Requests to the REST API can be secured using API key authentication
+2. **Admin Interface**: Manage API security through the "API Settings" page under the Graduates menu
+3. **Key Encryption**: API keys are stored encrypted in the database using AES-256-CBC encryption
+4. **Header-based Authentication**: Authenticated requests must include an `X-Graduates-API-Key` header

+#### Enabling API Security

+1. Navigate to "Graduates" > "API Settings" in the WordPress admin
+2. Check "Require API key for all requests"
+3. Click "Generate New Key" to create a unique API key
+4. Use this key in your client applications

 ### List graduates